-The Formal Education Committee is a multi-tasking group that crafts not only formal educational medical dosimetry documents but formal professional medical dosimetry documents as well.
-The responsibilities of this committee include review, revision, and creation of these documents, such as the medical dosimetry job description, the medical dosimetry practice standards, and other professional tasks as assigned by the AAMD Board.
-The committee's responsibilities for promoting and supporting formal accredited medical dosimetry education include revision and update of educational curriculum, development and maintenance of educator's and student's resource sections of the website, facilitation of medical dosimetry student involvement in AAMD sponsored meetings, collaboration with the MDCB to ensure that the AAMD curriculum guidelines are reflective of current MDCB Task Analysis Studies, responding to JRCERT in regards to educational program standards for accreditation, making certain that the JRCERT Curriculum Analysis Grid is current as curriculum is updated, involving medical dosimetry educators in committee activities and the AAMD in general, and developing a study guide for the certification exam that is given by the MDCB.
+The Formal Education Committee is a multi-tasking group that crafts formal educational medical dosimetry documents and contributes to the support of medical dosimetry education and educators.
+The committee's responsibilities for promoting and supporting formal accredited medical dosimetry education include revision and update of educational curriculum; development and maintenance of educators’ and students’ resource sections of the website; organization of an annual student gathering and educator’s workshop in collaboration with the AAMD sponsored meeting, collaboration with the MDCB to ensure that the AAMD curriculum guidelines are reflective of current MDCB Job Task Analysis Studies; responding to JRCERT in regards to educational program standards for accreditation; making certain that the JRCERT Curriculum Analysis Grid is current as the curriculum is updated; and involving medical dosimetry educators in committee activities and the AAMD in general.
+The FEC meets quarterly.

 The AAMD Membership Committee is responsible for creating and implementing strategies for member recruitment and retention, as well as promoting membership benefits.
 The committee works to welcome and acknowledge students, international members, and new dosimetrists.
 The committee strives to recognize, encourage, and support all members with their ongoing participation and involvement with AAMD.
 The committee assists with surveys submitted by members to identify member needs and recommends new services to meet those needs.
 The Membership Committee meets on the first Thursday of the month at 12:00 pm ET.